 The result: Whether you’re the owner of a single restaurant or multiple restaurants, establishing an accurate and reliable documentation process just makes good business practice.

 It also serves as a great tool for crisis management.
-For instance, should a customer lodge a food-borne illness complaint to the health department, you’ll already have all the documentation needed to prove that you’ve adhere to food safety practices during that time.
+For instance, should a customer lodge a foodborne illness or COVID-19 complaint to the health department, you’ll already have all the documentation needed to prove that you’ve adhered to food safety practices during that time.

 3. Training your employees

-Why it’s important: Numerous investigations into recalls of contaminated food have pinpointed causes such as employee mishandling or unsanitary work practices.
+Why it’s important: Numerous investigations into recalls of contaminated food have pinpointed causes such as food handler misconduct or unsanitary work practices.

 Keeping your restaurant in tip top shape calls for a full team effort.
 Ensuring food quality and safety, as well as enforcing stringent levels of cleanliness throughout your restaurant is an undertaking that requires an ongoing, daily effort not just from yourself, but an entire team.
 In other words, it has to be embedded in your culture.